 Nine new faculty affiliates from across the academic spectrum are transforming IIHR with fresh ideas and new focus areas, all in support of water sustainability.
-The Water Sustainability Initiative (WSI) includes (clockwise from center): David Cwiertny (seated, back), Craig Just, Eric Tate, Kajsa E. Dalrymple, Adam Ward (seated, front), Tori Z. Forbes, and Hans-Joachim Lehmler.
-Not pictured: Ananya Sen Gupta and Aaron Strong.
+The Water Sustainability Initiative (WSI) includes (clockwise from center): David Cwiertny (seated, back), Craig Just, Eric Tate, Kajsa E. Dalrymple, Adam Ward (seated, front, no longer at the University of Iowa), Tori Z. Forbes, and Hans-Joachim Lehmler.
+Not pictured: Ananya Sen Gupta and Kelly Baker.

 We are the members of the University of Iowa’s Water Sustainability Initiative, working together as an interdisciplinary team with the hopes to develop sound strategies and technological solutions to meet the challenges facing society’s growing need for sustainable water resources and educate future generations of sustainable water citizens.
 The initiative began as a faculty cluster hire in 2009, and our members come from many diverse professional backgrounds to work to meet our water sustainability goals.